gwatts/rootcerts/README.md

 gencerts -download -package mypackage -target rootcerts.go
 ```

+gencerts will generate a rootcerts.go and also a rootcerts_16.go if there are
+any certificate with a negative serial number.
+Only Go version 1.6 and later
+supports such certificates, so rootcerts_16.go uses a build flag to ensure
+compatibility with older versions of Go.

 ## Other Notes

 gencerts only outputs certificates that the certdata.txt file has labeled as